Thierry Moutinho

-Thierry Rua Moutinho (born 26 February 1991) is a Portuguese professional footballer who plays for Super League Greece club Levadiakos FC as a midfielder.
+Thierry Rua Moutinho (born 26 February 1991) is a professional footballer who plays as a midfielder for Super League Greece club AEL.

 He spent most of his career in Spain, making 99 Segunda División appearances and scoring nine goals for four clubs, mainly Mallorca.
 He also had spells in the top divisions of Switzerland, Romania and Greece.

 Born in Switzerland, Moutinho was a youth international for Portugal.

 Club career

 Servette

 Born in Geneva, Switzerland to Portuguese parents, Moutinho started playing football with Étoile Carouge FC.
 In 2009 he signed with Servette FC, completing his training with the club and making his first senior appearances in the Swiss Challenge League.

 In 2010–11, Moutinho played five league games (one start) as Servette won promotion to the Super League.
 For the following season he was loaned to CD Badajoz in Spain but, after the sale of Matías Vitkieviez to BSC Young Boys in January 2012, he was recalled and assigned the #7 squad number, going on to feature in several matches towards the end of the campaign as the team from the Stade de Genève finished in fourth place.